thibaulttabarin/UnAxSeg/README.md

 The implementation is in keras and the model is training for Light microscopy data (the input data are RGb although we convert the images in grayscale, very early in the pipeline).

-To start, use the jupyter notebook.
+To start, use the jupyter notebooks.

 For the install use the anaconda and the .yml file...
 Use the README.txt file for complete instruction for the install